 Whiplash injuries might not be apparent for some time after your accident.
 In some cases, symptoms of whiplash may take weeks to present themselves.
 If you show any of the signs of whiplash following your accident, consider seeing a health care provider as soon as possible for a diagnosis.
 If you have decided to seek compensation for your injuries, an official medical record may help your case.

-For a free legal consultation with a whiplash accidents lawyer serving Tampa, call (800) 598-7557
+For a free legal consultation with a whiplash injury lawyer serving Tampa, call (800) 598-7557

 Diagnosis and Treatment